UC-Davis-molecular-computing/nuad/README.md

 Note: The nuad package was originally called dsd (DNA sequence designer), so you may see some old references to this name for the package.

-†A secondary reason for the name of the package is that some work was done when the primary author was on sabbatical in Maynooth, Ireland, whose original Irish name is [*Maigh Nuad*](https://en.wikipedia.org/wiki/Maynooth#Etymology).
+†A secondary reason for the name of the package is that some work was done when the primary author was on sabbatical in Maynooth, Ireland, whose original Irish name is [*Maigh Nuad*](https://en.wikipedia.org/wiki/Maynooth#Etymology), meaning "plain of Nuadha", an ancient Irish god.

 ## API documentation